 This practicum experience requires observation and direct participation in experiences with children, adolescents, or adults with communication disorders.
 The practicum is recommended for sophomores.
 The course is completed in special needs programs and requires supervision.
 Consent of instructor required.
 Grading System: S/U only.

 CMDS 299 - Independent Study (4)

 Special topics in all aspects of communication disorders.
 Individual work in an on-campus or an off-campus project.
+Prerequisite: Permission of Department Chair.

 CMDS 372 - Voice and Fluency Disorders (W) (2)